islepnev/ip-allocation-visualization/docs/Technical Specification.md

   - **D3.js** (or similar): For implementing interactive features on the web interface.
 - **Data Formats**:
   - JSON: For storing processed data and configuration where applicable.

-## 8. Future Considerations

-- **Scalability**:
-  - Modular design allows for scaling components as needed.
-- **Authentication and Security Enhancements**:
-  - Integration with OIDC or similar authentication mechanisms to control access.
-- **Enhanced Interactive Features**:
-  - Potential to incorporate more advanced visualization techniques and user interactions.